ducthangng/DS/test/readme.md

 ---
-### 4. You are given a weighted undirected graph.
+### 4. You are given a weighted directed graph.
 The vertices are enumerated from 1 to n.
 Your task is to find the shortest path between the vertex 1 and the vertex n.

 The first line contains two integers n and m, where n is the number of vertices and m is the number of edges.
 Following m lines contain one edge each in form a[i], b[i] and w[i], where a[i], b[i] are edge endpoints and w[i] is the weight of the edge.